 SSDI is also known as Disability Insurance Benefits and Title II Benefits.
-This is true whether your case is in Pensacola, Florida, or any other city or state.

 Who Can File a SSDI Claim

-How Does One Qualify to Collect SSDI
+How Do I Qualify to Collect SSDI

-- the medical condition must be expected to continue for twelve months or longer
+- the medical condition must be expected to continue for twelve months or longer;

-- the claimant must be under 65 years of age
+- the claimant must be under 65 years of age;

-- the claimant must have a minimum of twenty “Social Security Credits” for the previous ten years if younger than age 42, plus one credit for every additional year beyond that (claimants age 22 or younger who have not accumulated the required credits can collect on those of their parents).
+- the claimant must have a minimum of twenty “Social Security Credits” for the previous ten years if younger than age 42, plus one credit for every additional year beyond that.
+Claimants age 22 or younger who have not accumulated the required credits can collect on those of their parents.

-- your Social Security number
+- your Social Security number;

-- proof of citizenship or legal residence
+- proof of citizenship or legal residence;

-- a recent W-2 form or tax return
+- a recent W-2 form or tax return;

-- military discharge papers (if applicable)
+- military discharge papers (if applicable);

-- documented work history
+- documented work history.

-In addition, you will need to have complete medical records, including medications, dates and locations of treatments, name and contact information for attending physicians and lab test results.
+In addition, you will need to have complete medical records, including medications, dates and locations of treatments, name and contact information for attending physicians, and lab test results.